matsumurae/fitgirl-scraper/README.md

 > Use `npm run fetch` and follow with `npm run compare`

-**Be patient!
+**If you don't have a `complete.json` file… Be patient!
 This takes a bit of time.**

+With `fetchAll.js` you can do two things:

-1. `fetchAll.js` scrape all Fitgirl repacks from A to Z and adds them to a JSON (which you also have it available on the repo).
+-   Scrape all Fitgirl repacks from A to Z and adds them to `complete.json`.
+For this, use the flag `--all`.
+-   Scrape only new games, if you have a `lastChecked` inside `cache.json`.

-2. Then, `compare.js` checks which games aren't on `games.json` and fetch the data on her website to add them.
+Then, `compare.js` checks which games aren't on `games.json` and fetch the data on her website to add them.

 You can start from a specific point if it stopped.
 State will be saved each time it goes to next page, but you can use `--start-index=100` if you want to do it manually.